andrewsgardner/WebLearn/README.md

 ### Cache Busting

-WebLearn permits browsers to cache specific types of HTTP requests in order to optimize the performance of future site visits.
-However, not every type of file is allowed to be cached.
+WebLearn permits browsers to cache specific HTTP requests to optimize the performance of future site visits.
+However, some file types aren't allowed to be cached.

-As specified in the live server's .htaccess file, stylesheets, JavaScripts, and image files are cacheable for 2 months.
+Stylesheets, JavaScripts, and image files are cacheable for 2 months.

-Alternatively, PHP and HTML files aren't allowed to be cached at all.
+Alternatively, PHP and HTML files aren't cacheable at all.

 Therefore, whenever you alter the site's CSS or JS, a cache busting procedure must be carried out to prevent returning users from serving stale, outdated code.